biomimetics/imageproc_pcb/Erratta.md

 Short Term Resolution: Airwire between than pad and a source of ground.

 Long Term Resoultion: A new route that connects ground.

+4. C40 and C37 mix-up

+Symptom: C40, the bypass capacator for the flash mem, and C37, the bypass capacator for the IMU, have been mislabled as eachother.

+Short Term resolution: Populate both C37 and C40.
+Both C37 and C40 have the same value.

+Long Term: Re-lable the eagle file.